rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-2.md

 The *subscription-modified* notification is sent to a receiver to indicate that some parameters associated with an active subscription have changed, as per {{ChangesNeedingModifiedNotif}}.

 Below is the tree diagram for the *subscription-modified* notification.
-Other than the notification name, the parameters for a *subscription-modified* notification are the same as for the *subscription-started* notification. **TODO should reason also be in subscription-started?**.
+Other than the notification name and the *reason* leaf, the parameters for a *subscription-modified* notification are the same as for the *subscription-started* notification.
 Robust receivers are expected to handle *subscription-started* and *subscription-modified* notifications equivalently.

 All data nodes contained in this tree diagram are described in the YANG module in {{yang-push-2-yang-module}}.